itx-informationssysteme/hubspot-forms/README.md

 * The error gets caught, so the site continues to operate, but the form will not be sent to HubSpot

 ## TODO
-* Add TYPO3 v12 and v13 compatibility
+* Add TYPO3 v13 support